peteroupc/html3dutil/doc/tutorial-overview.md

 <a id=Example_2></a>
 ## Example

-The following is a simple example of an HTML page that uses the HTML 3D library.
+The following is a simple example of an HTML page that uses the Geometry Utilities Library.
 It sets up the 3D scene, generates a 3D box, colors it red, and rotates it each frame as time passes.
 Look at the comments; they explain better what each part of the code is doing.
 Also note the `<canvas>` element it uses on the page.

     <head>
     <script type="text/javascript" src="h3du_min.js"></script>